 Food technology lessons teach children about healthy eating, culinary techniques and about international cooking styles.
 Pupils prepare food using basic kitchen equipment and start to learn how to develop their own recipes.
 By year 5 pupils learn more advanced techniques and by Year 8 they have the skills in place to survive future student life with a sound knowledge of popular dishes.

 The resistant materials workshop takes children through the whole design process – designing, making and evaluating.
 Pupils have to consider commercially available products before designing their own.
 They work through design briefs which become more complex as they progress through the school.
 In Year 3, they start with a simple ‘burger monster’ project which includes digital designing and the use of simple pneumatics to make it move.
 Later years learn how to make basic circuits, structures involving team work, ‘rocket’ cars fired under the pressure of pneumatics using a range of different psi’s, graphic design, CAD/CAM techniques, transfer printing and the use of a 3D printer.
+A dedicated computer suite within the workshop is used for design work, the 3D printing and the CAD milling machine.
 It is hoped that by the time pupils leave Heath Mount they will be able to complete a range of practical tasks that they would be able to expand upon and take with them into everyday life.